STORM-IRIT/Radium-Engine/doc/basics/compilation.md

  * [Gui] Qt Core, Qt Widgets and Qt OpenGL v5.5+ (5.14 recommended)
  * stb_image

-**See @ref develbuildchain for technical details on dependencies management and how to provide locally installed dependencies.**
+\note See @ref develbuildchain for technical details on dependencies management and how to provide locally installed dependencies.

 Minimal requirements
  * OpenGL 3+ / GLSL 330+